 Blood in your urine could be a sign of a serious medical condition, which is why early detection and treatment can save your life.
-At Aloha Urology, board-certified urologist Garry Peers, MD, and his experienced urology team diagnose the cause of blood in your urine and offer treatments uniquely created for you.
-Aloha Urology has two locations in Honolulu and another in Lihue, Hawaii.
-Call your nearest office at the first sign of blood in your urine.
+At Aloha Urology, board-certified urologists Garry Peers, MD, Tim Roytman, MD, and Jason Smotherman, MD, diagnose the cause of blood in your urine and offer treatments uniquely created for you.
+Aloha Urology has locations in Honolulu, Hawaii and the neighboring islands.
+Call our office at the first sign of blood in your urine.

 Blood in urine, or hematuria, occurs when blood is present in your urine.
 It might be a small amount that’s only detected with urine tests, or lots of blood visible in the toilet after you urinate.

 If you experience certain symptoms, your urologist checks for blood in the urine, even if you don’t notice a red or pink color.

 Numerous factors contribute to blood in urine.
 Examples include:

 - Bladder, kidney, prostate, or urethra infection

 - Bleeding disorders

 - Urinary tract procedures